deislabs/mystikos/doc/user-getting-started-docker-c++.md

 The expected outputs, again, are "1 4 9".

-## Build the app folder with Open LibOS
+## Build the app folder with Mystikos

-We use a script to take the same docker file and generates an app folder `appdir` for preparing the program to be run with Open LibOS.
+We use a script to take the same docker file and generates an app folder `appdir` for preparing the program to be run with Mystikos.

 ```
-libos-appbuilder Dockerfile
+myst-appbuilder Dockerfile
 ```
 `appdir` contains the typical Linux root file system, such as `/usr`, `/home`, `/bin`, etc. It also contains our application `square` under